Ikot Ekpene: British era

 In 1903, the British sent in troops and a garrison was stationed there at the main entrance to the town known as Control Post.
-The town was so important to the British that when a proposed road linking Owerri and Calabar in the late 1920s was to bypass the town, the British administrators abandoned the idea in favor of one linking Eket and Owerri in order to bring the town into the loop (Nair, 1972).
-It became the site of the experiment in local self governance by the British in 1951.
-It was also the birthplace of the famous Ibibio Welfare Union when James Udo Eka teamed up with Udosen Obot at Methodist school in Ikot Obong Edong (Noah, 1988).
+The town was so important to the British that when a proposed road linking Owerri and Calabar in the late 1920s was to bypass the town, the British administrators abandoned the idea in favour of one linking Eket and Owerri in order to bring the town into the loop (Nair, 1972).
+It became the site of the experiment in local self-governance by the British in 1951.
+It was also the birthplace of the famous Ibibio Welfare Union when James Udo Eka teamed up with Udosen Obot at a Methodist school in Ikot Obong Edong (Noah, 1988).

-Under the British the town became the seat of both the (Annang), Division and (Ikot Ekpene) County Council.
-Today it is a municipal center in the state of Akwa Ibom.
+Under the British, the town became the seat of both the (Annang) Division and (Ikot Ekpene) County Council.
+Today it is a municipal centre in the state of Akwa Ibom.

 Independence era

 Ikot Ekpene, probably more than any other town, was seriously impacted in the Biafrian civil war.
-It had strategic military and political importance to both the Biafrians and Nigerians.
+It had strategic military and political importance to both the Biafrans and Nigerians.
 The town and the area changed hands at least 3 times in this bitter conflict.
 Following the war, the new reorganization and state structure led to policies that did not recognize the historic importance of the town as most of the Annang leaders were massacred during the war.

 Like most Annang communities, Ikot Ekpene has a tradition of self-improvement from its sons and daughters, both near and far.
 Several groups are working together to recapture and rebuild what they fondly call "The Raffia City".
 Ikot Ekpene has a long history of transforming the raffia fibre into cloth used in shoes, hats, handbags, mats and with distinctive cultural carvings made out of wood.
 These unique arts and crafts trades have continued alongside traditional agriculture.

 Many foreign organizations and churches are present in the area.
-Four institutions of higher learning have added a richness to the town: the Akwa Ibom state polytechnic, Ikot Osurua, the School of Nursing, the St Joseph Major Theological Seminary and Ritman University.
+Four institutions of higher learning have added richness to the town: the Akwa Ibom State Polytechnic, Ikot Osurua, the School of Nursing, the St. Joseph Major Theological Seminary and Ritman University.

+Villages

+Villages in the local government area include: